SAP-samples/teched2025-DA261/exercises/ex0/README.md

 The technical requirements to complete the exercises in this repository, including hardware and software specifications are taken care of by the provided systems used for the in-person Hands-on Workshop.
 Required _configuration tasks_ are outlined in the following [Getting Started instructions](exercises/ex0/) section.

+### Setup instruction in your "private" environment
-Setup requirement instructions for pursuing this Hands-on Workshop in your local or trial / free-tier environment are documented in the [setup prerequisites](zappendix/setup_prerequisites.md)
+Setup requirement instructions for pursuing this Hands-on Workshop in your local or trial / free-tier environment are documented in the [private setup prerequisites README](exercises/ex0/README_private_setup.md)

 ## Step 1 - Getting started with SAP HANA Cloud Database Explorer and SQL console